So many kids are getting COVID-19, AISD is offering online school help

 The current student case surge is the biggest the school district has seen, according to a graph also included in the newsletter.

-The service is for students in kindergarten through fifth grades for all subjects, the district said in its newsletter.
+The service is for students in kindergarten through fifth grade for all subjects, the district said in its newsletter.

 The district has also been experiencing cases leading teacher absences, pushing them to ask families to fill in as substitute teachers.